 Ivoire de Chanel c1932

-Ivoire de Chanel was launched in 1932.
+Ivoire de Chanel perfume was launched in 1932, during the height of the Great Depression.

 Fragrance Composition: